 The biggest discrepancies between the numbers are actually about playing time.
 Steamer sees Marson getting just 174 plate appearances, while ZIPS has him accumulating 397 PAs.
 Note that thanks to his position and strong defense his WAR numbers suggest he’ll be incredibly valuable for a part-time player.

 Best-case scenario: Marson’s walk rate increases, his strikeout rate falls, and he starts showing respectable power—think the Bill James projection, but with about 25 more points of slugging percentage.
 He proves that he’s not a hole in the lineup, and as he continues to prove himself it’s actually worth moving Carlos Santana to first base on a regular basis.
 An almost-league-average hitter who plays great defense is the ideal backup catcher.

 Worst-case scenario: Marson doesn’t show any growth in 2012—his walk rate and power remain stagnant while his strikeout rate continues its upward trend.
 Combine that with a healthy dose of BABIP regression and his numbers will resemble those he posted in 2010 (.195/.274/.286, 59 wRC+).
 Santana has to kneel behind the plate almost every day and Marson is essentially an automatic out when he makes an occasional appearances in the lineup.

 Most likely scenario: I’d say the mean projection looks about right.
 With Marson is entering what should be his prime I’d take the over if I had to choose, but the average there looks like a pretty good 50th percentile projection.

-Topics: Lou Marson
+Tags: Lou Marson